aspose-cells/Aspose-Cells-Tutorials/cells/english/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}
 ## [Pivot Tables in Aspose.Cells for .NET](./net/pivot-tables/)
 Learn how to create, format, and manage pivot tables in Aspose.Cells for .NET.
 Generate dynamic reports and analyze data effortlessly in C#.
+This section also demonstrates how to **create pivot table C#** examples for business intelligence.

 {{< tutorial-card link="./net/pivot-tables/create-pivot-table/" title="Create a Pivot Table in Excel Using Aspose.Cells" imgSrc="./net/pivot-tables/create-pivot-table/images/thumb.png" >}}